Tracy Chevalier: Professional background

 Following her graduation from Oberlin College, Chevalier moved to England, where she began working as an editorial assistant with Macmillan's Dictionary of Art, then later joined St. James Press, serving as a reference book editor.

 Her first novel, The Virgin Blue, was published in the UK in 1997 and was chosen by W H Smith for their showcase of new authors.
-Her second novel, entitled Girl with a Pearl Earring, was published in 1999.
+Her second novel, Girl with a Pearl Earring, was published in 1999.
 The work, which was based on the famous painting by Vermeer, has been translated into 38 languages.
 As of 2014, it has sold over five million copies worldwide.

 It won the Barnes and Noble Discover Award in 2000.
 In 2003, a film based on the novel was released, receiving three Academy Award nominations in 2004, along with ten BAFTAs and two Golden Globes.
-Her 2013 novel, The Last Runaway was honored with the Ohioana Book Award and was chosen for the Richard and Judy Book Club for autumn 2013.
+Her 2013 novel, The Last Runaway, was honored with the Ohioana Book Award and was chosen for the Richard and Judy Book Club for autumn 2013.

-In 2011 she edited and contributed towards Why Willows Weep, a collection of short stories by 19 authors, the sale of which raised money for the Woodland Trust, for which her husband served as a trustee.
+In 2011, Chevalier edited and contributed to Why Willows Weep, a collection of short stories by 19 authors, the sale of which raised money for the Woodland Trust, for which her husband served as a trustee.

-Other of her works that include historical figures as characters include.William Lobb and Johnny Appleseed in At the Edge of the Orchard, and William Blake in Burning Bright.
+Other of her works that feature historical figures as characters include William Lobb and Johnny Appleseed in At the Edge of the Orchard, and William Blake in Burning Bright.

 Memberships

 Chevalier has been involved in representing authors as a member of various community organizations.
 In 2004, she began serving as the chairperson for the Management Committee for the UK's Society of Authors, serving in that capacity for four years.
-She served on the advisory board of the UK's Public Lending Right from 2008 until 2015, while as serving as Patron of World Book Night.
 Girl with a Pearl Earring was chosen as one of the books given away in both the US and UK for World Book Night 2013.
-In 2015 she joined the British Library Board as a Trustee.
-She is also an Ambassador for the Woodland Trust, where her husband serves as a member of the board of directors.
+In 2015, she joined the British Library board as a Trustee.
+She is also an ambassador for the Woodland Trust, where her husband serves as a member of the board of directors.